nebfield/snpQT/docs/user-guide/workflows.md

 Then we make a popfile summarizing the samples of the merged dataset adding a third column labelling the population origin of each sample.
 User's samples are automatically labelled as "OWN".
 The population label for 1,000 human genome data is defined by the `--popfile` flag, having as a default to use super population labels (e.g. EUR, AFR, AMR).
 If you want to use subpopulation labels then you should add the `--popfile sub` parameter.

 When the popfile and the merged dataset are ready, it is time to run Eigensoft's `smartpca` software. `smartpca` needs a set of parameters in order to run, which are in the form of a file (parfile).
 We provide the option to change this parfile according to the users' needs (you can have a look at the parameters of the parfile [here](https://github.com/DReichLab/EIG/tree/master/POPGEN)).
-Our default parameters for the parfile are the following:
+Our suggested parameters for the parfile are the following:

 ```
 	genotypename: C6_indep.bed